jeffzh4ng/tinyc/ARCHITECTURE.md

 While academia tends to formalize both lexical and syntactic analysis with well-defined compiler compilers, din's lexer and parser are both handwritten.
-Many open source compiler frontends follow suit, like GCC and Clang.
+Many open source compiler frontends follow suit, such as GCC and Clang.

 A heuristic the author used for calculating cost-benefit calculus is `benefit (DSL) ∝ |engineers|`